Away from Cardiff? Services for travelling researchers

 Full details of how to join SCONUL Access, including participating libraries, can be found on the SCONUL website.

-The Eduroam Service
+The Eduroam and Wifi Service

 Journal articles and book chapters held in our University Libraries in a printed format can be sent to staff and researchers who are off-campus.
 Library staff can photocopy and post or scan and email the item to you.
 A small charge may be made to take into account any costs involved in completing a request and requests cannot exceed what is allowed by copyright law.
 Contact your Library to make a request.